 If you have experienced a site-wide drop in rankings, then check the robots.txt and see whether you have mistakenly disallowed the search engine crawlers from crawling your site—for example:

 Will disallow search engines from indexing your site.

-If you notice a drop in some of your web pages then check the noindex attribute or the nofollow attribute by right-clicking on the page and viewing the source code.
+If you notice a drop in some of your web pages, then check the noindex attribute or the nofollow attribute by right-clicking on the page and viewing the source code.

-The presence of a noindex tag on the page will cause the same damage as a robots.txt exclusion, while the presence of nofollow attribute on any internal links will restrict the flow of link juice and can cause a drop in the rankings.
+The presence of a noindex tag on the page will cause the same damage as a robots.txt exclusion, while the presence of a nofollow attribute on any internal links will restrict the flow of link juice and cause a drop in the rankings.

 How To Fix It?